BathnesDevelopment/BathnesDevelopment-Standards/README.md

 # Bath & NE Somerset Development team standards
-Defining our standards for buildings and publishing software using public GitHub repositories.
+Defining our standards for building and publishing software using public GitHub repositories.

 ## What is it?